How to safely use Twig templates in WordPress

 Timber is more than just a Twig integration—it's a framework that offers a range of helpers and classes in addition to integrating Twig.
 However, a notable drawback of Timber, especially concerning Twig usage, is that it doesn't inherently scope Twig.
 By utilizing Timber, you're essentially shifting the responsibility of scoping Twig from yourself to the author, potentially leading to compatibility issues.

-On the other hand, the Advanced Views plugin is specifically tailored towards handling templates.
+On the other hand, the Advanced Views framework is specifically tailored towards handling templates.
 Initially an ACF addon, the basic version of ACF suffices; the Pro version is not a requirement.
 This plugin facilitates the creation of smart templates, where selected post fields are loaded into the template, and it automatically generates a basic markup (following the BEM style), ultimately saving a significant amount of time.
 You can read about the benefits here, and find more information on the official page.

 Afterword